Lake-Superior-Reserve/ls_habs_synthesis/README.md

 # LS HABS Synthesis Project

 This repository holds code to synthesize and analyze data on the Western arm of Lake Superior and its watershed in order to better understand the increasing frequency of harmful algal blooms.
 It is setup as an automated pipeline using the [`targets`](https://books.ropensci.org/targets/) R package in order to orchestrate a complex, modular workflow where dependency tracking determines which components need to be built.
 Currently, this pipeline will need 1-2 hours and an internet connection to build.
+See the "Running Pipeline" section below for steps.

 ## Structure